YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The broader timing is covered in exercise after a hair transplant.
 If sweat is the main concern, sweating after a hair transplant is the more relevant issue.
 Headphones at the gym combine both problems, so the return should be slower than normal desk use.

 First, remove the headphones and look at the area without rubbing it.
 A brief touch without bleeding is usually less concerning than a sliding band that pulled scabs or caused fresh bleeding.
-Do not rub the area to check it.
-Do not try to remove scabs manually.
-If there is a visible graft, active bleeding, open skin, worsening pain, discharge, or spreading redness, contact the clinic and send clear photos.
+Do not rub the area to check it, and do not try to remove scabs manually.
+If there is a visible graft, active bleeding, open skin, worsening pain, discharge, or spreading redness, ask for clinic review and send clear photos.

 If the contact was more like a knock or scrape, the article about what to do if you bumped your head after a hair transplant may help you judge urgency.
 The same warning signs matter more than the story of how the contact happened.

 Cleanliness matters.
 Earbuds and headphone pads collect oil, sweat, and skin debris.
 Wipe the pads before use, wash your hands before adjusting them, and avoid sharing headphones during recovery.
-Infection from headphones is not the usual concern, but dirty pads and repeated touching are unnecessary problems when the scalp is healing.
+The realistic concern is not the headphone alone.
+It is dirty pads, unwashed hands, sweat, and repeated touching around healing skin.

 Keep the rest of the recovery routine consistent.
 Hair transplant aftercare is not only about one object.
 It includes washing, sleeping, medication use, avoiding trauma, and sending photos when something looks wrong.